openvinotoolkit/model_server/demos/capi/README.md

 ```

 It is also possible to use custom model but that requires uploading it to the built image and adjust the configs and example applications accordingly.
-To make the changes permament in the resulting demo image you can modify the specific dockerfiles in capi/capi_files/ directory
+To make the changes permanent in the resulting demo image you can modify the specific dockerfiles in capi/capi_files/ directory
 Dockerfile.ubuntu
 Dockerfile.redhat